wordware-ai/magnitude-fork/README.md

 **3. Configure an LLM**

 The easiest way to set up an LLM for Magnitude is to set the `ANTHROPIC_API_KEY` environment variable.
-Sonnet 4 will be used by default.
-See [Compatible LLMS](#compatible-llms) for more details.
+Claude Sonnet 4 will be used by default.
+See [docs](https://docs.magnitude.run/customizing/compatible-llms) for more details.

 🚀 Now you're ready to run tests!